 Orange wines in Oslavia

 Once upon a time, there were basically three colours in wine: red, white and rosé.
 Of course, none of these were very exact descriptions as rosé is, in reality, a pale red, while ‘white’ covers a multitude of shades of, well, lemon.
 But as a categorisation it sort of works.
-But it does not allow for orange wines which cover the spectrum from pale to deep orange, gold and amber.
+But it does not allow for orange wine, which covers the spectrum from pale to deep orange, gold and amber.
 What are they?
 Nothing to do with oranges.
 They are wines made from white varieties which have been made as though they were red.
 During fermentation, the juice is kept with the skins and pips for between a week and six months.
 This extracts colour and tannin and leads to a very different style of wine than conventional whites.
 And it makes the wines much more robust.
 It also gives them greater keeping potential as wines made in this way, like reds, resist oxidisation better.

 But of course, it is not as simple as that.
 Orange wines are what there was ‘once upon a time’ – before modern crushers and destemmers, before it was easy to separate the juice from the skins and pips.
 So these are the original ‘non-red’ wines.
 And if they had some residual sugar in them and were flavoured and protected by adding resin or herbs then we are probably back to what our far distant ancestors drank.
 And as a response to the perceived industrialisation of wine in the latter decades of the twentieth century – with a desire to grow fruit and make wine naturally – orange wines duly made a comeback in places like Friuli and neighbouring Brda in Slovenia, regions which only were divided a century ago.
 They had never been away in Georgia.